dibyendumajumdar/nj/frontends/README.md

-## Example Front-ends
+## NJ Front-end

-* minimal: This is an attempt to create a minimal set of components you need to compile/build a standalone front-end.
-Note that it doesn't have any functionality - its goal is to be the starting point.
+* nj: This is an attempt to create a minimal set of components you need to use the OMR JIT engine.
+It removes some of the JitBuilder classes and provides a C api to interact directly with the OMR IL layer.